 - Capacity.
 This applies to both the pulp bin and the juice jug.
-A good rule of thumb is that you should empty the bin after every 2-2.5 cups of juice you make.
+A good rule of thumb is to empty the bin after every 2-2.5 cups of juice you make.
 Speaking of the jug capacity, it mostly depends on how much you and your family members drink juices.
-I recommend you go for a larger jug with a lid if you want to make juice for the whole family.
+I recommend you go for a larger jug with a lid to make juice for the whole family.

 - Filtration.
-The pulp is mainly made of fiber that is present in fruits and veggies.
-Although it has a lot of benefits for your health, many people don’t like the texture of the fiber in the juice.
+The pulp is mainly made of fibre present in fruits and veggies.
+Although it has a lot of benefits for your health, many people don't like the texture of the fibre in the juice.
 If this is your case, you may want to invest in a model with better filtration.
 Some juicers have two-stage pulp filtration, where the first filter removes larger chunks of pulp and the second strains the remaining bits before pouring the juice into the cup.

 Which juicer is better masticating or centrifugal?

 Each type of juicer comes with its pros and cons.
 When it comes to choosing between a masticating and a centrifugal juicer, in some way, it's a question of speed versus quality, and it's up to you to decide which of these is more important to you.